 - Place the cheesecake in an airtight container and refrigerate.
 It will keep in the fridge for up to 5 days.
 You can also freeze it in an airtight container for up to a couple of months.
 I recommend first slicing the cheesecake into individual portions so that you can defrost them as needed.
 Then just allow them to sit at room temperature for an hour before serving.

-- Soaked pistachio kernels: Soak the cashews in water for 4 hours, rinse and drain. (alternatively, soak in boiled water for 1 hour, rinse and drain).
+- Soaked pistachio kernels: Soak them in water for 4 hours, rinse and drain and rub them to remove the skins. (alternatively, soak in boiled water for 1 hour, rinse and drain).

 - If needed, you can use unsalted roasted pistachios instead of raw pistachios.
 Note that this will give the pistachio cheesecake a more toasty flavor and the color likely not be as "vibrant".